-Medical Assured Loading for patients requiring urgent care
+Medical Assured Loading for patients travelling for medical specialist services

-- The Priority Loading Fee (displayed on the receipt provided at the ticket booth) is a tracking mechanism and is not charged to the patient and not passed on to the government
+- The Priority Loading Fee (displayed on the receipt provided at the ticket booth) is a tracking mechanism only and is not charged to the patient or to the Travel Assistance Program.

 Information for medical practitioners

-Medical practitioners can issue a MAL letter to patients who are in need of urgent care where an extended wait at the ferry terminal would cause risk to their health.
+Medical practitioners can issue a MAL letter for patients who have both been approved for travel on TAP and where an extended wait at the ferry terminal for a ferry sailing could cause risk to their health.